KPI-kujo205/4course-web-infra/README.md

 For example, for lab1 create a folder `/lab1` on a new branch.

-After finishing your job submit a pull request to the `main` branch.
+After finishing your job submit a pull request to the `main` branch and assign a reviewer.

+In each folder add a README.md answering the questions in the end.